rtCamp/Frappe-Manager/docs/guides/fmx.md

     3. Run `bench migrate` (override with `--migrate-command`)
     4. Restart all services

-    Aborts cleanly if the migration fails.
+    If the migration fails, the flow aborts and starts back whatever it had stopped.

 === "With maintenance page"